akveo/react-native-ui-kitten/docs/contents/articles/button/index.md

 ### Usage with Icons

-You can put inside `RkButton` text or another component, this usable for icons or images:
+You can put text and/or icon inside of `RkButton`.
+Example of button with icon usage:

 ```html
 import {RkButton} from 'react-native-ui-kitten';